Here's Why You Keep Having The Same Dream About The Same Person Over And Over

 This probably won't come as much of a surprise, but the psychological reasons behind these recurring dreams are pretty darn interesting.

 Now, while the recurring dream or nightmare is not an uncommon phenomenon, whether or not it has any greater meaning or significance has often been a topic of differing opinion.
-While some think reading into dreams is poppy-cock, a good portion of Western psychology formed around creating frameworks for these interpretations, as though they might be the key to unlocking some sort of hidden secrets of the human mind.
+While some think reading into dreams is poppycock, a good portion of Western psychology formed around creating frameworks for these interpretations, as though they might be the key to unlocking some sort of hidden secrets of the human mind.

 So, psychologically speaking, what could be the purpose of the repetition of themes, scenarios, or people in our sleep state?